CakeRepository/Install-MicrosoftTeams/README.md

 # Install-MicrosoftTeams
 Install Microsoft Teams all user Powershell Script
+If you have something that can make this better please feel free to edit :)

 # Examples